davebenson/doom4-walkthrough/README.md

 No matter which way you go, you'll be in a locker room with some Shotgun Ammo, the Chainsaw, and a Health Station.

-## Mission 2:  Fight:  Industrial Train Depot
+## Mission 2:  Fight 2.4:  Industrial Train Depot
 A long hallway fight, with a bit of a side-corridor at the end.

 You can fight it from the entrance gate, or you can charge in.